loadingio/ldview/README.md

     new ldView do
       handler: do
         # instead of a simple handler function,
-        # here we have an object containing a list function and a handle function
+        # here we have an object containing a list function and a handler function
         book: do
           # tell ldView to map book elements to myBookList
           list: -> myBookList